NischalKeshav/NischalVCS/README.md

 # Nischal's Version Control System
-This is a personal project
+This is a personal project, where I attempted to creat

 # Dependencies
 This VCS requieres dirent.h, which means that only POSIX compliant systems will support this software.
 I was building this on a Macbook, so it was the best choice